A team of animators and sound engineers work in a studio filled with screens displaying animated scenes and character sketches on the walls.

 The heart of any successful campaign lies in the story it tells.
 Analytics serve as your scriptwriters, directors, and, sometimes, over-eager critics eager to throw tomatoes at every misstep.
 To ensure success:

-- Predictive Analytics: Envisioning the subsequent time ahead may not exactly be fortune-telling, but it gets pretty close—minus crystal balls and overpriced Tarot cards on Venice Beach.
+• Predictive Analytics: Envisioning the subsequent time ahead may not exactly be fortune-telling, but it gets pretty close—minus crystal balls and overpriced Tarot cards on Venice Beach.
 Use historical data to make informed predictions about subsequent time ahead performance.

 Analytics: From Here to Infinity… and Beyond?

 As technologies advance, so too does our ability to interpret data.
-Silicon Valley sugaring their morning lattes with algorithms perfects new methodologies, although marketers everywhere ponder the subsequent time ahead—will machine learning become their favorite colleague or a oracle overhead spewing cryptic prophecies?
+Silicon Valley sugaring their morning lattes with algorithms perfects new methodologies, while marketers everywhere ponder the subsequent time ahead—will machine learning become their favorite colleague or a oracle overhead spewing cryptic prophecies?

-“Discerning tools are progressing to not only track what’s visually apparent but also construct predictive models drawd from behavioral patterns.
+“Analytical tools are progressing to not only track what’s visually apparent but also construct predictive models drawd from behavioral patterns.
 As we step into this progressing field, our aim is to make experiences more instinctive and determined than ever before,” concludes Hiroshi Takayama, a prophetic technology strategist with an eye on the subsequent time ahead seen from Tokyo’s incredibly focused and hard-working skyline.

 Three Intriguing Discoveries: Awareness in